Acr-vini/homes/README.md

 ## terminal

-Create two terminals one to run: ng s an another to run: json-server --watch db.json
+Create two terminals one to run: ng s

+an another to run: json-server --watch db.json

+an another go to /Desktop/homes-projeto/backend (dev) and run: npm start

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.13.